 Here’s a simple equation: A + B = C

 A is the actual event

 C is how we react to the event

-Most people think what happens to us, determine our behavior.
-But, in most cases, is the B stuff.
+Most people think what happens to us determines our behavior.
+But, in most cases, it is the B stuff.